“How do I get into product marketing?”

 Storytelling: Product marketing isn’t just about telling potential buyers what your product is, it’s about telling them why it matters and creating a story that resonates with that individual buyer or business.
 If you’re a product marketer at a business that sells to the Fortune 500, the stories you tell will be very different than if you’re targeting small to medium-sized businesses.
 At the heart of storytelling is positioning which became famous through Al Ries & Jack Trout’s book appropriately named, Positioning.

 A good product story frames the problem the buyer may be experiencing, or a change that is happening in the broader world, the value your product provides and how it’s the solution.
 One of my favorite quotes from Positioning describes this well:

 “The basic approach of positioning is not to create something new and different, but to manipulate what's already up there in the mind, to retie the connections that already exist.”

 Understand the product, buyer, and overall market: It goes without saying, but as a product marketer you need to understand your own product, the buyer, and what the overall market looks like.
-This may mean starting a free trial of the product to get familiar with it, or looking if there are free versions available.
+This may mean starting a free trial to get familiar with the companies offering, or looking if there are free versions available.

 To understand the buyer, and overall market, you can turn to analyst research and review sites, like G2 Crowd, to see what actual customers are saying.
-If you’re applying for your first product marketing role, this is one way you can stand out from other applicants and do a lot of this research ahead of time and ensure it comes through in your application.
+In addition to G2, analyst reports from firms like Gartner or Forrester can be helpful to get a broad overview of the market, and where it's headed.
+If you’re applying for your first product marketing role, this is one way you can stand out from other applicants to ensure your research and dedication shine through in your application.

 Be adaptable & work cross functionally: Priorities within most organizations can change fast, as a product marketer you need to be adaptable.
 For example, when a critical update needs to be made 72 hours before launch and delays your launch by a few days, you need to be able to react quickly and make the necessary changes.